meilisearch/documentation/reference/features/field_properties.md

 A field can either be **searchable** or **non-searchable**.

-When you perform a search, all searchable fields are searched for matching query words and used to assess document relevancy, while non-searchable fields are ignored entirely. **By default, all fields are searchable.**
+When you perform a search, all searchable fields are checked for matching query words and used to assess document relevancy, while non-searchable fields are ignored entirely. **By default, all fields are searchable.**

 Non-searchable fields are most useful for internal information that's not relevant to the search experience, such as URLs, sales numbers, or ratings used exclusively for sorting results.